Education Program Information

 Texas Administrative Code §228.35 (d) (4)

-To be eligible for student teaching, students must:
+To be eligible for clinical teaching, students must:

-1. Be unconditionally admitted to the Education Preparation Program and approved for student teaching status by the Education Preparation Program Committee.
+- Be unconditionally admitted to the Education Preparation Program (EPP) and approved for student teaching status by the Teacher Education Committee.

-3. Secondary Education certification candidates must have a minimum cumulative GPA of 2.75 in their major courses.
+- Secondary Education and K-12 (music and physical education) certification candidates must have a minimum cumulative GPA of 2.75 in their major courses.

-4. Complete a minimum of 45 clock hours in field experience prior to student teaching.
+- Complete a minimum of 30 clock hours in field experience prior to student teaching and after acceptance into the EPP.

-7. Have a commitment to high moral and ethical standards, as defined by the Bulletin and TEA Educators' Code of Ethics.
+- Demonstrate a commitment to moral and ethical standards, as defined by the SWAU Bulletin and TEA Educators' Code of Ethics.

-8. Students seeking a Seventh-day Adventist certification from the North American Division Office of Education (NADOE) must complete at least one 7-week student teaching placement in an SDA school preferably in a combination or multigrade classroom.
+- Students seeking a Seventh-day Adventist certification from the North American Division Office of Education (NADOE) must complete at least one seven-week student teaching placement in an SDA school, preferably in a combination or multigrade classroom.

-10. As of September 1, 2021, all candidates to teach must have attempted the TExES Core Subjects exam prior to student teaching placement.
+- As of September 1, 2021, all candidates must have attempted one of the TExES certification exams prior to student teaching placement.

-The Education Department will review all applications to determine eligibility for student teaching.
-Admission to the EPP does not necessarily ensure acceptance into Student Teaching.
+The Education Department will review all applications to determine eligibility for clinical teaching.
+Admission to the EPP does not necessarily ensure acceptance into clinical teaching.
 Appeals to any decision must be made in writing to the Department of Education and Psychology, and if needed, to the Vice President for Academic Administration.

 Dismissal from the EPP

 It is never anticipated that a student will be asked to leave the education program.
 There are several levels of support provided for students in order to assist them through the process of teacher certification.
-Please seek assistance from these resources when necessary.
-It is much easier to deal proactively with a potential situation than to handle it re-actively.
-Failure to adhere to the TEA Educators' code of Ethics is cause for immediate removal from the program with no appeals allowed.
+Failure to adhere to the TEA Educators' Code of Ethics is cause for immediate removal from the program with no appeals allowed.
+Candidates who engage in unprofessional behavior, endanger the welfare of another person, or engage in dishonest or immoral behavior are subject to dismissal.

-If a student finds it necessary to withdraw from the EPP, written notification is required. it is also important to speak with the advisor for the student to be aware of potential implication of leaving the program.
-If necessary, a student may be placed on a growth plan, targeting areas of deficiencies, and support to address and remediate these deficiencies.
+If a student finds it necessary to withdraw from the EPP, written notification is required.
+A student should speak with their assigned advisor to discuss options.
+If necessary, a student may be placed on a growth plan, targeting areas of deficiencies and support to address and remediate these deficiencies.

-A committee will meet comprised of members familiar with the student's situation and construct a plan including goals and a specific timeline.
+A faculty committee, comprised of members familiar with the student's situation will construct a growth plan to include goals and a specific timeline for improvement.
 Failure to meet the goals in the growth plan will result in dismissal from the EPP.

 Appeals: